ShackWoods/NUDS/README.md

 FILTERS - use the below commands, appending the name of the topic/lecturer/folder

-"A*" - Add filter
+- "A*" - Add filter

-"R*" - Remove filter
+- "R*" - Remove filter

-"*L" - Lecturer filter
+- "*L" - Lecturer filter

-"*T" - Topic filter
+- "*T" - Topic filter

-"TF" - Toggle a folder filter
+- "TF" - Toggle a folder filter

 ## Why am I making this?

 1) I didn't want to spend £50 to share Obsidian files across my devices
-2) ...
+2) To provide some more practice with coding in python
+3) To practice using git for version control